Exodus 34:1-35. Moses went up the mountain a second time to get a replacement set of the Ten Commandments.

 Mount Sinai could be in Saudi Arabia, in the territory of the Midianites.
 Today the mountain is called Jebel El Lawz, the Mountain of the Law.

-After Moses had came down the mountain after he had spoken with God he was not aware that his face was radiant because he had spoken with the LORD.
+After Moses had come down the mountain after he had, spoken with God he was not aware that his face was radiant because he had spoken with the LORD.